adpawel/sightseexpert/readme.md

 # Sightseexpert (in progress)

-Sightseexpert is a simple web application that allows logged-in users to post interesting places in Krakow, along with their pictures and details.
+Sightseexpert is a simple web application (focused mostly on backend) that allows logged-in users to post interesting places in Krakow, along with their pictures and details.
 This project is built using Python, Flask, PostgreSQL, AWS, and API integration.

 ### Live Demo:
 You can view the live version of the application here: [Sightseexpert on Render](https://sightseexpert.onrender.com/)